amandasposito/amandasposito.github.io/_posts/2017-06-04-testing-in-elixir-where-to-start.markdown

 Run "mix help" for more commands.
 {% endhighlight %}

-If we open the  `hello_world_test.exs` file, we will find our tests basic structure.
+If we open the  `hello_world_test.exs` file, we will find our test's basic structure.

 {% highlight elixir %}
 defmodule HelloWorldTest do